rust-embedded/wg/rfcs/0377-mutex-trait.md

 }
 ```

 The design is such that the data protected by the mutex is only accessible within the closure provided to the `lock` method.
-Moreover, the closure shall run within a critical section such that it is guaranteed that no-one else can access the same data at the same time.
+Moreover, the closure shall run such that it is guaranteed that no-one else can access the same data at the same time, for example within a critical section.
 The critical section can for example be:

 * Disabling interrupts (e.g. `cortex-m` / `risc-v` critical sections)
 * Analyzing the program and set BASEPRI in Cortex-M devices (Stack Resource Policy/RTFM way)